 - BAKER is a fee-based document delivery service available to UC Berkeley faculty, staff, and graduate students.
 BAKER also has a special agreement with Lawrence Berkeley National Laboratory, and provides free services to UC Berkeley students with a print disability who have been pre-authorized by the Disabled Students’ Program (DSP).

 - Photoduplication Service provides fee-based access through photoreproductions of a variety of materials within the UC Berkeley library collections to other institutions, organizations and the general public.

-The Interlibrary Lending Service provides access to the material holdings of the UC Berkeley Libraries to institutional borrowers in the United States and Canada, and the British Library.
+- Interlibrary Lending provides access to the material holdings of the UC Berkeley Libraries to institutional borrowers in the United States, Canada, and the British Library.

 To enable OskiCat to remember your checkouts for you, please follow these directions.
 Please note, that if you do not opt in your history will NOT be saved.